indilib/indi-3rdparty/README.md

   * Etc: Any other tabs created by the driver.
 * Issues: Any problems or issues or warnings the users should be aware about when using this driver.

+# MacOS Libraries

+Some binary files are dynamic libraries provided by various manufacturers and/or are built by various people who are volunteers.
+The binary library files have install names that are then used when building and installing software on MacOS to properly link the libraries to the programs or to each other.
+The problem is that for various reasons, the install names sometimes are based on the build folders or install methods that those individuals used on their own computers and when the software is built by others, built using different methods. linked in different ways, or is built on craft servers, the install names cause the linking to fail.

+This will make the software look like it built and installed correctly, but when it is used, it completely fails to work.
+The install names were changed in the binary files so that they are more consistent across the indi 3rd party libraries and will work using other building and linking methods on more people's computers.

 # Unit tests

 In order to run the unit test suite you must first install the [Google Test Framework](https://github.com/google/googletest).
 You will need to build and install this from source code as Google does not recommend package managers for distributing distros.(This is because each build system is often unique and a one size fits all aproach does not work well).